SICKAG/collage/src/core/handshake-plugin/HANDSHAKE.md

 })
 ```

 This sets all functions that are specified in the FrontendDescription of the Arrangement (see extractAsArrangement()) to be CallableFunctions on the penpal child (the Fragment) by the penpal parent (the Arrangement).
 It additionally sets the three functions `description`, `context` and `callback`.
-These functions allow to access the fragments context and FrontendDescription and to update the fragments configuration
+These functions allow to access the fragments context and FrontendDescription and to update the fragments configuration.